Intermittent Fasting and Diabetes: Is It Safe?

 Gestational Diabetes

 Intermittent fasting is generally not recommended during pregnancy, including for women with gestational diabetes.
-The caloric and nutritional demands of pregnancy require consistent energy intake.
-Fasting during pregnancy may increase the risk of ketosis, which could affect fetal development.
 Consult your obstetrician for blood sugar management strategies during pregnancy.

 Medications That Require Extra Caution